-- (d) No plan, ordinance, or amendment shall be enacted, amended, or reenacted unless the Board of Supervisors has referred the proposal to the Planning Commission for its recommendation or has received the Planning Commission recommendation.
+- (d) That changes shall be made by the governing body in the Zoning Ordinance or the Zoning Map only after such changes have been referred to the Planning Commission for a report.
+Action shall be taken by the governing body only after a report has been received from the Planning Commission, unless a period of thirty (30) days has elapsed after date of referral to the Commission, after which time it may be assumed the Commission has approved the change or amendment.
+(3-1-69, Sections 15-1 - 15-1-3; 4-30-70; Ord.
+No. 31A-44, 1-9-78) No plan, ordinance, or amendment shall be enacted, amended, or reenacted unless the Board of Supervisors has referred the proposal to the Planning Commission for its recommendation or has received the Planning Commission recommendation.
 Failure of the Planning Commission to report ninety days after the first meeting of the Commission after the proposed plan, amendment, or reenactment has been referred to the Commission shall be deemed approval.
-After the public hearing required in Subsection (a), above, the Board may make appropriate changes or corrections in the ordinance or proposed amendment. - (e) A petition for a plan or amendment substantially the same as one previously considered shall not be reconsidered within a one year period from the date the similar petition was decided.
+After the public hearing required in Sub-section (a), above, the Board may make appropriate changes or corrections in the ordinance or proposed amendment. - (e) A petition for a plan or amendment substantially the same as one previously considered shall not be reconsidered within a one year period from the date the similar petition was decided.